Last updated on March 11th, 2021 at 11:39 am

 “We’ve enjoyed a long history in Sheffield and we’re always looking for ways to put something back into the community.
 Sheffield Young Artists is a fantastic event that provides inspiration for hundreds of young people and a platform for the next generation of talent – we’re honoured to be a part of it.”

-Sheffield Young Artists was cancelled in 2020 due to COVID restrictions – the organisers are hoping that the current lockdown and roll out of vaccinations will allow the event to go ahead later this year.
+Sheffield Young Artists was cancelled in 2020 due to Covid restrictions – the organisers are hoping that the current lockdown and roll out of vaccinations will allow the event to go ahead later this summer.